arpitbbhayani/articles/blogs/consistent-hashing.md

 ```

 ## Adding a new node in the system
-When there is a need to scale up and a new node in the system, in our case a new Storage Node, we
+When there is a need to scale up and add a new node in the system, in our case a new Storage Node, we

  - find the position of the node where it resides in the Hash Space
  - populate the new node with data it is supposed to serve